unoplatform/uno/doc/articles/create-an-app-vs2022.md

     ![Visual Studio - Configure project name and location](Assets/tutorial01/configure-new-unoplatform-app.PNG)

-1. Choose the base template to build your application
+1. Choose a template to build your application

     ![Visual Studio - Configure your new project](getting-started/wizard/assets/intro.jpg)